-Aside from the typical functionalities of a smartphone such as making calls, sending sms and writing emails, we also use our handheld devices for entertainment.
-We can use it to binge watch youtube videos, send messages on messenger, watch tiktok, check friend’s status on social media, play mobile games, and read articles online.
+Aside from the typical functionalities of a smartphone such as making calls, sending SMS, and writing emails, we also use our handheld devices for entertainment.
+We can use it to watch youtube videos, send messages on messenger, watch Tiktok, check friend’s statuses on social media, play mobile games, and read articles online.

 Before we even noticed, we already spend numerous hours of our precious time just by looking at the screen of our smartphones.
 Just to give you an idea, if you are spending an average of 2 hours a day looking at your mobile phone.
 It means that you spent 2.5 days (60 hours) per month looking only on your phone’s screen.
 This is on top of the time you spent staring at the screen of your laptop doing other things.
 Plus watching dramas on your TV screen.

 Keeping track of your mobile phone activities is necessary for various reasons.
 You can use the data to know which of the installed apps you like to use the most.
 Based on it, you have the option to optimize your usage.
 You can analyze if the app you spend your time with is really essential for you or just a waste of time.

 We all know smartphones coupled with the internet offer numerous benefits and advantages.
 It helps you to stay connected with your loved ones abroad and stay up to date with your friends on social media.
 Moreover, you can read important news online while on the go.

 However, too much screen time on your phone can cost you a number of health risks also.
 For example, it can take away the hours that you are supposed to use for physical activities.
 It can alter your sleeping pattern and can distract you during working hours.
 Imagine working on a crucial task and your attention is divided between your phone and the task at hand.
 That’s a recipe for a disaster.
 Right?
 In addition, the strain that it caused your eyes especially during bedtime when you use your device lights off.